Clausula (rhetoric): Types of clausulae

 Every long sentence can be divided into sections called by the Greek word cola (singular colon), in Latin membra (singular membrum); the last few syllables of every colon tend to conform to certain favourite rhythmic patterns, which are known as clausulae.
 Shorter cola were known as commata /ˈkɒmətə/ (singular comma), or in Latin incīsa (singular incīsum), which also often display rhythmic endings.

 The constant use of clausulae in Cicero's speeches was first thoroughly investigated by the Polish philologist Tadeusz Zieliński in a monumental work published in German in 1904, following an earlier dissertation by G. Wüst in 1881 and work by other scholars.
 Zieliński established that a Ciceronian clausula had two parts: a "base", generally a cretic | – u – | or a variation on it, and a "cadence", generally of a trochaic rhythm such as | – x |, | – u x |, or | – u – x |.
-(Here "–" indicates a long syllable, "u" a short syllable, and "x" a syllable which can be either long or short.)
+(Here "–" indicates a long syllable, "u" a short syllable, and "x" a syllable which can be either long or short, while "|" demarcates the edges of these parts.)

 The most common clausulae in Cicero are the following: